Should Brands Adopt a Direct to Consumer Model in 2020?

-That’s why you need to make sure you have the right tools to support your product-making business and give you the time to focus on connecting with customers.
+That’s why you need to make sure you have the right tools to support your manufacturing business and give you the time to focus on connecting with customers.

-Katana Smart Manufacturing Software is an all-in-one solution for product-making businesses looking to adopt the direct to consumer business model.
+Katana Smart Manufacturing Software is an all-in-one solution for manufacturing businesses looking to adopt the direct to consumer business model.